Adoria298/fez/README.md

 ## Usage

-- Change directory into the cloned directory (flask-messenger)
+- Change directory into the cloned directory (usually flask-messenger)

 - `$ python3 app.py`

-- If using this in a production environment (if you don't want to edit the code), please:
+### For Production

 - open app.py in a text editor of your choice,

   - go to the `if __name__ == '__main__':` section (currently starting on line 63),

 - remove `debug=True` from the call to `app.run()`, so it looks like this:
     ```python
     if __name__ == '__main__':
         app.run(host='0.0.0.0')
     ```

+### For Development

+- see CONTRIBUTING.md for development guidelines.

 ## Meta